 - Group supervision through a skills-based curriculum offered by the YMCA’s Back-on-Track program.
 This group supervision option includes connection to other services which address youth needs and participation in a community service project.
 Back-on-Track is appropriate for first-time offenders with a low-risk to re-offend.

 - Individualized case management and supervision through community-based providers.
-This level of support includes a group curriculum aimed at developing pro-social skills, case planning which addresses each youth’s individual needs, family engagement and connection to community-based supports, services and programs which address needs.
-These services are provided by Wraparound Delaware in New Castle County and the Community Supervision Resource Connection program in Kent and Sussex Counties.
+These services are provided by Wraparound Delaware in New Castle County and the Community Supervision Resource Connection (CSRC) program in Kent and Sussex counties.
+This level of support includes a group curriculum aimed at developing pro-social skills; case planning which addresses each youth’s individual needs; family engagement; and connection to community-based supports, services, and programs which address needs.
 This level of support and supervision is appropriate for youth with low to moderate risk to re-offend who need individualized case planning.

-- Supervision by a DYRS Probation Officer is the most appropriate option for youth with moderate-high to high risk to re-offend, youth who have previously been served through one of our options for lower risk youth and youth on aftercare supervision.
-This supervision option is designed to be flexible and responsive to provide service intensity based on risk and compliance through the use of appropriate interventions, graduated sanctions and appropriate treatment.
+- Supervision by a DYRS Probation Officer is the most appropriate option for youth with moderate to high risk to re-offend, youth who have previously been served through one of our options for lower risk youth, and youth on aftercare supervision.
+This supervision option is designed to be flexible and responsive to provide service intensity based on risk and needs through the use of appropriate interventions, graduated responses, and appropriate treatment.
 Youth may be referred or court-ordered to participate in both community-based and contracted services which are chosen to address current needs and functioning and are aimed at providing youth and families with an opportunity to develop new skills.
-DYRS utilizes contracted providers serve youth through the use of evidence-based and best practices whenever possible and available.
+DYRS utilizes contracted providers to serve youth with evidence-based and best practices whenever possible and available.